Provincie-Zuid-Holland/Omgevingsbeleid-Frontend/README.md

 # Omgevingsbeleid front-end

+## Objectives
+The Province of South-Holland believes that everyone should be able to easily view its policies.
+By digitalizing them, the province aims to make its policies more transparant, accesible, current, and informative.
+This way new initiatives can be carried out faster and better and in turn will result in more coherent policies.
+By storing policies in a database instead of in a document, the province also aims to make the proces of creating new or adjusting policies more efficient and in line with the new Dutch standards ([STOP](https://www.koopoverheid.nl/standaarden/stop-standaard)) for publishing governmental plans.

+## Application
-An application that digitalizes the environmental policies of the Province of South-Holland.
-In the application non authorized users can consult the policies, where authorized users can also mutate the policies.
+The application digitalizes the 'physical living environment' policies of the Province of South-Holland.
+Non authorized users can search policies by text or using a map, see in what area they apply and and view connections between policies.
+Authorized users can adjust and manage the policies.
 You can view the roadmap [here](https://www.figma.com/proto/hg7QFPhoCg0juUu3jEdG6w/Omgevingsbeleid-Roadmap?page-id=0%3A1&node-id=1%3A4&viewport=430%2C426%2C0.17213496565818787&scaling=min-zoom&starting-point-node-id=1%3A4).

 ## Pre-Requisites